xuelinggong/E3Stereo/README.md

-# Edge-Guided Iterative Geometry Encoding Volume for Stereo Matching
+# 🌟Edge-Guided Iterative Geometry Encoding Volume for Stereo Matching

 The paper proposes a comprehensive edge-guided stereo matching framework built on top of IGEV-Stereo.
 We introduce a lightweight geometric edge branch (**GeoEdgeNet**) that predicts depth-discontinuity edge maps from RGB images, and systematically study how these edge priors can be injected into multiple stages of the stereo pipeline — including cost volume construction, context fusion, GRU update, disparity upsampling, and post-processing refinement — using three flexible fusion mechanisms: **concat**, **FiLM**, and **gated**.

 ---

-## Datasets
+## 📂Datasets

 | Dataset | Split | Link |
 |---|---|---|